juice-shop/pwning-juice-shop/part3/contribution.md

 ### JavaScript standard style guide

-Since v2.7.0 the `npm test` script also verifies code complicance with the `standard` style before running the tests.
+Since v2.7.0 the `npm test` script also verifies code compliance with the `standard` style before running the tests.
 If PRs deviate from this coding style, they will now immediately fail their build and will not be merged until compliant.